mishrababhishek/Auto-Writer/server/readme.md

 Ensure that the server is run in a secure environment, as it has the capability to control keyboard input.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

 - [FastAPI](https://fastapi.tiangolo.com/)